End-of-Year Shredding Strategy: How to Start the New Fiscal Year with a Clean Slate

 4. Schedule Regular Shredding Services

-Instead of waiting until the end of the year, consider scheduling shredding services on a regular basis—monthly, quarterly, or biannually.
+Instead of waiting until the end of the year, consider scheduling data shredding services regularly—monthly, quarterly, or biannually.
 This keeps data under control throughout the year and makes the year-end cleanup far easier.
 Regular shredding also reduces the risk of confidential information accumulating over time.

 5. Educate Your Employees